Business

 But the global chatbot market is growing for a reason.
 In 2019, valued at $494.68 million for banking, financial services, and insurance (BFSI) alone, the sector is predicted to reach $3.39 billion by 2027.
 So who’s succeeding in this market space?

 Non-financial service brands are stepping up.
-The growing language capabilities of chatbots today enable companies to describe complex definitions such as application programming interfaces that 5-year-old would understand.
+The growing language capabilities of chatbots today enable companies to describe complex definitions such as application programming interfaces that a 5-year-old would understand.
 Whether it’s to differentiate a mobile network provider or to monopolize credible brands, digital-first companies are giving banks fierce competition.

 Uday Akkaraju, CEO at BOND.AI